 This is our collection for easy DIY zero waste beauty recipes for a plastic free bathroom.
 We’ll add more as we find good ones!

 Are you also a very busy person and don’t have the time to make all of your beauty products?
 Or you make a few at times but like to purchase sustainable zero waste & Australian made beauty products that don’t cost the earth?

-Here they are, browse our shop for zero waste beauty products.
+Here they are, browse our directory for plastic-free beauty products.